RashmiJK/AI-ML-Lab/README.md

 [**1.
 A brief summary of reasons why hallucinations occur in AI models**](docs/hallucination_reasons.md "A brief summary of reasons why hallucinations occur in AI models")

 To-do:
 What is stable diffusion? what are diffusion models?
 Supervised fine-tuning (SFT)
-Reinforcemnt learning with human feedback (RLHF) Distillation
+Reinforcemnt learning with human feedback (RLHF)
+Distillation
 Tranformers pipeline
 Auto classes with the generate()
 Diffusion model
 Quantization - storing the LLM parameters or some of them in lower-bit representation
+RNN (Recurrent Neural Network) -
+Logits